jamesyoung161999/admin-microservice-example/README.md

+# Question Answers
+How might you make this service more secure?
+- useing JWT and middleware to check for, and decode the token.
+Access controll using claims.

+How would you make this solution scale to millions of records?
+- a few strategies: horizontal scaling, could also leverage worker/child threads

+What else would you have liked to improve given more time?
+- lots more rigourous unit tests, e2e tests, integration tests, routing files, error handling.

 # Moneyhub Tech Test - Investments and Holdings

 At Moneyhub we use microservices to partition and separate the concerns of the codebase.
 In this exercise we have given you an example `admin` service and some accompanying services to work with.
 In this case the admin service backs a front end admin tool allowing non-technical staff to interact with data.